-- 4. To resort the list based on a different column, click a different column header. - The arrow now appears adjacent to the selected column header, indicating the list is sorted in the ascending order based on that column.
+4. To resort the list based on a different column, click a different column header.
+In this example, the 'Event Class' column is clicked.

+5. The arrow ▲ now appears adjacent to the selected column 'Event Class,' indicating the list is sorted in the ascending order based on that column.